Institutional Membership - Enhanced Institutional

 - An electronic subscription to Scholarship and Practice of Undergraduate Research (SPUR).

 - The ability to network and collaborate with other members to discuss issues, solve problems, and share resources in the CUR Community.
+The CUR Community includes an open forum for all members as well as special networks for sharing job postings and a student journals community.

 - Major discounts to attend CUR Conferences and CUR Dialogues, which feature workshops and opportunities to network with peers and representatives of funding agencies.